Cenote Oxman is hands down my favorite cenote in Valladolid and it is not to be missed during your visit!

-Cenote Oxman is actually located on the grounds of a hotel called Hacienda San Lorenzo Oxman that features a large outdoor swimming pool and restaurant available for cenote visitors.
+Cenotes Oxman is actually located on the grounds of a hotel called Hacienda San Lorenzo Oxman and some other great features of the hotel are a large outdoor swimming pool, a bar, and a restaurant for cenote visitors.

-If you are staying in Valladolid I would highly recommend renting a bicycle or taking a taxi from the main town to Cenote Oxman.
+If you are staying in Valladolid I would highly recommend renting a bicycle or taking a taxi from the main town to reach Cenotes Oxman.

-A taxi ride from Valladolid to Cenote Oxman should be no more than 100 MXN, so if there are a few of you it works out better to split the cost.
-Some cab drivers will try to charge you 150 – 200 MXN but you shouldn’t pay more than 100 MXN for this short 10-minute drive.
+A taxi ride from Valladolid to Cenote San Lorenzo Oxman should be no more than 100 MXN, so if there are a few of you it works out better to split the cost.
+Some cab drivers will try to charge you 150 – 200 MXN, but you shouldn’t pay more than 100 MXN for this short 10-minute drive.

-The easiest way to get to Cenote Oxman is with your own car.
-If you have your own rental car, you can simply drive to Cenote Oxman and park in the gravel parking lot out the front of Hacienda San Lorenzo Oxman.
+The easiest way to get here is with your own car.
+If you have your own rental car, you can drive to this cenote and park in the gravel parking lot out the front of Hacienda San Lorenzo Oxman.

 Yucatan Peninsula is said to be the safest place to drive in Mexico when it comes to getting behind the wheel yourself, so it’s definitely an option to consider.

 I always use Rentalcars.com to search and book car rentals in Mexico as they generally offer the best rates.